MahanMehrvarz/PromptingRealities/README.md

 ## Folder Guide

 - `core/` - Main implementation space with scripts and configuration for production-style assistants.
   - `core/main/` - Default assistant runtime for local experimentation, including schemas, state files, and entry-point scripts.
+This is the exact codebase used for the windmill prototype described in the paper; reproducing its behavior requires recreating an equivalent hardware configuration.
   - `core/TelegramBot-Integration/` - Telegram-focused runtime that mirrors the core logic and adds bot-specific wiring plus a lightweight SQLite database.
   - `core/circuitpython/` - CircuitPython sketches and hardware notes that define the expected devices and MQTT payload handling.
 - `examples/` - Reference projects that show how to adapt the assistant for concrete scenarios.
   - `examples/RGBLED-assistant/` - Working demo that pairs the assistant with an Arduino RGB LED sketch, including Python glue code, firmware, and documentation.
+  - Use these examples as templates when adapting the pipeline to new hardware.
 - `.gitignore` - Git rules that keep transient logs, environments, and generated files out of version control.

 ---